 Stress and Diabetes

-It has been found that those with these conditions tend to follow their diet and lifestyle recommendations more closely when compared to those that do not have these issues.
+It has been found that those with blood sugar conditions tend to follow their diet and lifestyle recommendations more closely when compared to those that do not have these issues.

 Stress has also been shown to have a strong correlation with unintentional weight gain.